Putting durable growth themes to work

 We focus on identifying long-term beneficiaries in a post-pandemic world.

-For example, many businesses that have been resilient and strong during the crisis have become even stronger, taking market share and further cementing their competitive moats.
+Many businesses that were resilient and strong through the pandemic lockdowns have become even stronger, taking market share and further cementing their competitive moats.

 STOCK: Danaher (DHR)